 All members of the board of Greatland Gold plc are committed to the principles of good corporate governance.
-We believe strongly in the value and importance of strong corporate governance and in our accountability to all of Greatland's stakeholders, including shareholders, employees, contractors and suppliers and native title communities.
-We recognise the importance of promoting and maintaining a strong occupational health and safety culture and minimising the impact of our activities on local communities and the environment.
+We believe strongly in the value and importance of strong corporate governance and in our accountability to all of Greatland's stakeholders, including shareholders, employees, contractors, suppliers, joint venture partners, traditional landowners and native title communities.
+We recognise the importance of promoting and maintaining a strong occupational health, safety and wellbeing culture, social responsibility and minimising the impact of our activities on local communities and the environment.

-Changes to the AIM rules on 30 March 2018 required AIM companies to apply a recognised corporate governance code from 28 September 2018.
+Changes to the AIM rules on 30 March 2018 required AIM companies to apply a recognised corporate governance code.
 Greatland has chosen to adhere to the Quoted Company Alliance's ("QCA") Corporate Governance Code for Small and Mid-Size Quoted Companies (revised in April 2018 to meet the new requirements of AIM Rule 26).